maytarpeleg/githubFetcher/README.md

 # GithubFetcher

-A gRPC-based backend service that interacts with GitHub repositories within an organization.
+A gRPC-based backend service for validating policies on GitHub organization repositories.

-The service provides one rpc method - GetRepositoriesEvaluation, which fetches repositories details of a given organization and then evaluates them.
+The service provides one RPC method - GetRepositoriesEvaluation, which receives a GitHub organization name, fetches its repositories details and evaluates them.
-Evaluation is done by the OPA engin. polices are read from the `polices` directory.
+Evaluation is done by the OPA engine.
+Policies are read from the `policies` directory.

 A simple client library is also provided.